Board Members

 Members-at-Large

-Matt McParker, EdD, is an Assistant Professor and the TESOL Coordinator at the University of Wisconsin – La Crosse.
+Matt McParker, EdD, is an Associate Professor and the Elementary-Middle Education (EME) Director at the University of Wisconsin – La Crosse.
 Before coming to Wisconsin, he served as an AmeriCorps member in a school where approximately 1/3 of the students lived in migrant camps, taught for 13 years at a middle school with about 35 different languages spoken among 900 students, and led a cohort of teachers (most of whom were born outside the US) in dual- and world language classrooms earning teaching licenses and Master’s degrees while working.
 His major professional focus is to improve the educational experiences for students who have historically been marginalized.

 Chelsea Olsen Hurkmans is a passionate educator of multilingual learners with nine years of teaching experience in higher education, community-based programs for refugees and immigrants, and most recently in K-12.
 She was also a Virtual Educator with the U.S. Department of State in Bogotá, Colombia.
 Currently, she teaches middle and high school MLs with Wisconsin Virtual Academy.
 She holds an M.Ed. in TESOL from Mizzou and B.A. in English and French from Michigan State University.
 She is dedicated to serving diverse learners and to amplify the voices of multilingual and multicultural students in the pursuit of creating an educational landscape that values multilingualism and the rich experiences/perspectives/heritage our students bring into the classroom.